5 Software Overview

 Run Routine

-To test the routine, select Load Routine onto a Robot.
+To test the routine, select the Play Routine icon.

 Start Visualizer